HTTP API

 attribute.

-Background processes and other events can also change a resource's version number without any requests sent from an API client directly to the resource.
+Background processes and other events can also change a resource's version without any requests sent from an API client directly to the resource.
 Do not rely on a consistently incremented version number.

 The API does not use ETag